Sick of Negative Thoughts & Anxiety Ruining Your Life? Here's the Answer

 This other person was wrong and I’m not just saying that.
 It really is true.

 So, why was I still so bothered?
-I was bothered because I had been thinking in logical terms of what’s right and wrong for two years.
+I was bothered because I had been thinking in logical terms of what was right and wrong for two years.

 “She was wrong and now I need revenge.”
 That was my ego.